cryptowithshashi/cryptowithshashi.github.io/content/posts/The-kaito-Deception.md

 Through integration with advanced large language models, Kaito claims capability to transcend language barriers and provide equitable understanding and scoring of multilingual content, including English, Chinese, and other major languages, without introducing linguistic bias into their evaluation processes.
 This theoretical capability suggests that regardless of the language users employ to express their perspectives, they should receive equivalent opportunities to earn Yap points based on content quality rather than linguistic accessibility.

 The ChatGPT integration also serves as Kaito's primary defense mechanism against spam and content flooding.
 According to official statements from Kaito representatives and community feedback, the platform emphasizes content originality and analytical depth, explicitly avoiding reward structures that prioritize superficial engagement metrics over substantive discourse.
-The system purportedly prevents mechanical keyword flooding strategies, such as repeatedly inserting terms like "cryptocurrency" or "crypto" into posts, from achieving algorithmic manipulation benefits, as the AI prioritizes authentic and meaningful discussion over gaming attempts.
+The system purportedly prevents mechanical keyword flooding strategies, such as repeatedly inserting terms like **cryptocurrency**or **crypto**  into posts, from achieving algorithmic manipulation benefits, as the AI prioritizes authentic and meaningful discussion over gaming attempts.

 However, empirical testing reveals significant discrepancies between Kaito's claimed quality control mechanisms and actual operational performance.
-In a controlled experiment, I published three deliberately low-quality tweets featuring attention-grabbing images accompanied by minimal textual content, expecting these posts to receive minimal Yap allocation due to their obvious lack of substantive value.
+According to the Blockbeats [article](https://www.binance.com/en-IN/square/post/23922374091033), they stated that they tested out with three deliberately low-quality tweets featuring attention-grabbing images accompanied by minimal textual content, expecting these posts to receive minimal Yap allocation due to their obvious lack of substantive value.

 Contrary to expectations, these experimental posts earned approximately 190 Yap points, a surprisingly high allocation considering their intentionally superficial nature.
 Furthermore, the comment sections of these tweets were populated entirely with generic praise and meaningless flattery, containing virtually no substantive information or genuine engagement with the content.